FresnoUnified/myQoI/README.md

 # myQOI
-myQOI is a C# application that will install as a Window Server and run at scheduled times.
+myQOI is a C# application that will install as a Windows Service and run at scheduled times.

 ## myQOI_API
 myQOI_API is an Azure Function.
 It's purpose is to recevie information from the clients and post the data into a SQL DB